Killing Floor (novel): Plot

-Sending Hubble's family into hiding to protect them from the Kliners, Reacher kills their son and three associates after luring them into an ambush.
-He then informs Finlay of the secret behind the Kliners' operation, which his brother had been trying to prove - to obtain the special paper required to make undetectable forgeries, the criminals had employed Hubble to collect hundreds of thousands of used $1 bills and send them to ports in Florida through Stoller and other drivers, whereupon they would be bleached in Venezuela to remove the ink and then used to make forged $100 bills.
-However, when Reacher and Finlay return to Margrave, they are taken captive by Kliner, Teale, and Finlay's FBI contact Picard, who reveals that he has been keeping track of their progress and has Roscoe and Hubble's family in his custody.
+Sending Hubble's family into hiding to protect them from the Kliners, Reacher kills Kliner's son and three associates after luring them into an ambush.
+He then informs Finlay of the secret behind the Kliners' operation, which his brother had been trying to prove—to obtain the special paper required to make undetectable forgeries, the criminals had employed Hubble to collect hundreds of thousands of used $1 bills and send them to ports in Florida through Stoller and other drivers, whereupon they would be bleached in Venezuela to remove the ink and then used to make forged $100 bills.
+However, when Reacher and Finlay return to Margrave, they are taken captive by Kliner, Teale and Finlay's FBI contact Picard, who reveals that he has been keeping track of their progress and has Roscoe and Hubble's family in his custody.
 Kliner reveals that Hubble is not dead, but in hiding, and threatens to kill his hostages unless Reacher finds him.

 En route, Reacher stages a distraction and kills his escorts before shooting Picard.
 He then locates Hubble in a nearby motel and returns him to Margrave.
 Finding the criminals gone, they spring Finlay from captivity in the police station and set it on fire before locating the hostages at Kliner's warehouse.
-Reacher shoots Teale and Kliner, and sets fire to the rest of their money.
-A wounded Picard arrives, and initially bests Reacher in a fight, injuring him to get the upper hand, but Finlay arrives and together they kill Picard.
+Reacher shoots Teale and Kliner and sets fire to the rest of their money.
+A wounded Picard arrives and initially bests Reacher in a fight, injuring him to get the upper hand, but with Finlay's help, Reacher kills Picard.
 The group escapes as the warehouse explodes, and Reacher spends the night with Roscoe.
-Realizing that his actions will attract much unwanted attention from the authorities, Reacher decides to leave Georgia.
-Roscoe gives him one last gift, a picture of his brother retrieved from one of Kliner's victims.
+Realizing that his actions will attract much unwanted attention from authorities, Reacher decides to leave Georgia.
+Roscoe gives him one last gift: a picture of his brother retrieved from one of Kliner's victims.